 Since Moffitt’s statutory creation by the Florida Legislature in 1981, Government Relations has played a critical role in the growth and success of Moffitt Cancer Center.

-Our team advocates for increased funding for research and education.
-Moffitt trains more oncology professionals than all other Florida institutes combined.
-Additionally, Moffitt’s Government Relations team supports policy to help end the burden of cancer and improve patient outcomes.
+Our team advocates for increased funding for research and education and supports policies to help end the burden of cancer and improve patient outcomes.
+Our team has spearheaded several successful advocacy campaigns including the annual Moffitt Day event at the Florida State Capitol.
 While our efforts are focused on sustaining the robustness of Moffitt Cancer Center, the outcome leads to a healthier Florida.

 Jamie Wilson serves as Vice President of Government Relations for Moffitt Cancer Center.
 His responsibilities include both state and federal government relations.

 A founding member of Liberty Partners of Florida, LLC, a governmental and political consulting company located in Tallahassee, Fla., Mr. Wilson spent seven years specializing in business representation before state government, as well as client issues in many Florida cities and Washington, D.C.
 He previously served as Vice President at Dutko Poole McKinley, a Tallahassee firm he joined shortly after the inauguration of President George W. Bush in 2001.

 During the 2000 election cycle, Mr. Wilson served as the Executive Director of the Republican Party of Florida, one of the largest state party organizations in the country.
 He was responsible for the strategic vision and the day-to-day operations of the party.

 Prior to his work with the Republican Party of Florida, he spent 11 years as a top aide to former United States Senator Connie Mack, R-Florida.